brianreicher/mongodb-visualization/README.md

 # mongodb-visualization
-A tutorial and visualization of IoT Sensor Data, implemented in GoLang
+A tutorial and visualization of resturant MongoDB resturant data, implemented in Python via PyMongo